 Utah State Capitol, Capitol building in Salt Lake City, United States.

-Between 2004 and 2008, engineers installed a base isolation system beneath the structure capable of withstanding earthquakes up to 7.3 magnitude.
+Between 2004 and 2008, engineers installed an advanced earthquake isolation system beneath the building capable of withstanding tremors up to magnitude 7.3.
+This modern technology operates invisibly beneath the structure, protecting the building from seismic activity.

 Location: Salt Lake City